xzxADIxzx/Join-and-kill-em-together/README.md

 * Ultrapain difficulty support.

 ## Installation
-Before installation, it's important to know that the mod needs **BepInEx** and **Ultra Mod Manager** to work.
+Before installation, it's important to know that the mod needs **BepInEx** to work.
-Without them nothing will make a *beep boop* sound.
+Without it nothing will make a *beep boop* sound.

 ### Mod manager
 Mod manager will do everything itself, that's what the mod manager is for.

 ### Manual
 1. Download the mod zip archive from Thunderstore.
-2. Find the **UMM Mods** folder.
+2. Find the plugins folder.
 3. Extract the content of the archive into a subfolder.
-Example: UMM Mods/Jaket/Jaket.dll and etc.
+Example: BepInEx/plugins/Jaket/Jaket.dll and etc.

 ## Bulding
 To compile you need .NET SDK 6.0 and Git.